geeknik/my-awesome-stars/topics.md

 - [Kilo-Org/kilocode](https://github.com/Kilo-Org/kilocode) - Open Source AI coding assistant for planning, building, and fixing code.
 We frequently merge features from open-source projects like Roo Code and Cline, while building our own vision.
 Follow us: kiloc
 - [voideditor/void](https://github.com/voideditor/void) -
 - [0xk1h0/ChatGPT_DAN](https://github.com/0xk1h0/ChatGPT_DAN) - ChatGPT DAN, Jailbreaks prompt
-- [elder-plinius/CL4R1T4S](https://github.com/elder-plinius/CL4R1T4S) - AI SYSTEMS TRANSPARENCY FOR ALL! - LEAKED SYSTEM PROMPTS FOR CHATGPT, GEMINI, GROK, CLAUDE, PERPLEXITY, CURSOR, WINDSURF, DEVIN, REPLIT, AND MORE!
+- [elder-plinius/CL4R1T4S](https://github.com/elder-plinius/CL4R1T4S) - LEAKED SYSTEM PROMPTS FOR CHATGPT, GEMINI, GROK, CLAUDE, PERPLEXITY, CURSOR, DEVIN, REPLIT, AND MORE! - AI SYSTEMS TRANSPARENCY FOR ALL!
 - [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like C
 - [stalkermustang/llm-bulls-and-cows-benchmark](https://github.com/stalkermustang/llm-bulls-and-cows-benchmark) - A mini-framework for evaluating LLM performance on the Bulls and Cows number guessing game, supporting multiple LLM providers.
 - [promptslab/Awesome-Prompt-Engineering](https://github.com/promptslab/Awesome-Prompt-Engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc